-- Building a solar water heater can be a great way to cut down on energy use within your home as well as within factories that generally make these types of heaters.
+- Building a solar water heater can be a great way to cut down on energy use.

 - You can save money on the cost of installation by creating and building a solar hot water heater and then installing it yourself, too.